brooklynrail/brooklynrail-platform/content/events/2020/08/ursula-von-rydingsvard-with-amanda-gluibizzi-and-jason-rosenfeld.md

       Gallery of Art, Washington, D.C.), and River Crossings (Olana and Cedar Grove, Hudson and Catskill, New York).
 He is a Senior Writer and Editor-at-Large for the Brooklyn Rail."
+poets:
+  - person: vi-khi-nao
+    event_bio: VI KHI NAO is the author of four poetry collections, a short stories collection titled, "A Brief Alphabet of Torture," and a novel, "Fish in Exile."
+Her work includes poetry, fiction, film and cross-genre collaboration.
+She was the Fall 2019 fellow at Black Mountain Institute.
 date: 2020-09-01 13:00:00 -0500
 end_date: 2020-09-01 14:00:00 -0500
 series: 120